veg/hyphy-eye/README.md

 **`src/data`** - You can put [data loaders](https://observablehq.com/framework/data-loaders) or static data files anywhere in your source root, but we recommend putting them here.

 **`src/components`** - You can put shared [JavaScript modules](https://observablehq.com/framework/imports) anywhere in your source root, but we recommend putting them here.
 This helps you pull code out of Markdown files and into JavaScript modules, making it easier to reuse code across pages, write tests and run linters, and even share code with vanilla web applications.

+**`src/stats`** - You can put shared stats functions here, which the various components or demo pages might use.
+This makes it easier to reuse code across pages, write tests and run linters, and even share code with vanilla web applications.

+**`src/utils`** - You can put shared utility functions here, which the various components or demo pages might use.
+This makes it easier to reuse code across pages, write tests and run linters, and even share code with vanilla web applications.

 **`observablehq.config.js`** - This is the [app configuration](https://observablehq.com/framework/config) file, such as the pages and sections in the sidebar navigation, and the app’s title.